-- 1. Reason creatively and analytically, - 2.
-Communicate effectively theories and concepts of his/her chosen academic discipline, - 2.
-Communicate effectively disorded and consequence of mission disorded and changing world.
-3. Pursue knowledge at higher levels of study, and 4.
-Function efficiently and effectively as a professional in a complex and changing world.
+- Reason creatively and analytically, Communicate effectively theories and concepts of his/her chosen academic discipline, Pursue knowledge at higher levels of study, and Function efficiently and effectively as a professional in a complex and changing world.

 RESIDENCE CLASSIFICATION

 The student is responsible for registering under the proper residence classification.
 If there is a question about a student's right to be classified as a legal resident of Georgia, it is the student's obligation to get the matter clarified prior to registration.
 Individuals who are applying to the nursing graduate program that do not reside in the state of Georgia are required to submit a Release of Liability form to the Department of Nursing.